densetubu/SetucoCMS/README.txt

 SetucoCMS version 1 Release
 Released on 2011/03/04

-You can see CHANGELOG to see detailed change history.
+You can see CHANGELOG.txt to see detailed change history.

 --------------------------------------------
 SETTING